yTpo1/Alg_dstr_c/readme.md

 * https://cmocka.org/

 # Algorithms and Data Structures in C
+Note: learning for different books and online resources made me realize that allot of these learning reasources either don't provide complete and correct implementation.
+So best choice is to be reading through a couple of them at the same time.

 ## Number:
 * Greatest Common Divisor "gcd("
   - Solution 1.
 "Euclid' algorithm Classsic.
 Origin 300BC": if u > v, then gcd of u and v, is same as gcd of v and u-v.